occurrent-org/occurrent-org.github.io/_includes/macros/subscription/blocking/mongodb/spring/impl/example.md

 {% capture java %}
 MongoTemplate mongoTemplate = ...
-// Create the blocking subscription BlockingSubscription<CloudEvent> subscriptions = new SpringBlockingSubscriptionForMongoDB(mongoTemplate, "eventCollectionName", TimeRepresentation.RFC_3339_STRING);
+// Create the blocking subscription BlockingSubscription subscriptions = new SpringBlockingSubscriptionForMongoDB(mongoTemplate, "eventCollectionName", TimeRepresentation.RFC_3339_STRING);

 // Now you can create subscriptions instances that subscribes to new events as they're written to an EventStore
 // Typically you do this after the Spring application context has finished loading.
 For example by subscribing to